IRVIN MYLES LETOFSKY

 There’s nothing wrong with clarity, you know

-A dazzling grin swept beneath the trivial moustache.
+A dazzling grin swept beneath the trivial mustache.
 “I can always tell when a writer clutches.”
 Intimate tones caressed his words.
 “You think you have to write a lot of crap you don’t have to write.
 You press too hard.
 What you need to think about is information.
 Think in terms of lists of things.
 Like a shopping list.
 You’ll get plenty of color in.
 Don’t worry about color.
 Color is your strong point.”

 I had a strong point?
 Me?
 The worst journalist to ever set foot in the LA Times had a strong point?
 “Really?”
-If I had a “strong point,” baby, I could endure anything.
+If I had a “strong point,” baby, I could endure anything!